Super Dodge Ball (NES video game): World Cup play

 World Cup play is the game's single-player mode.
 The player takes control of Team USA, as they compete against eight rival teams in a dodgeball tournament with irregular rules.
-To win each match, the player must defeat the three infield members of the rival team.
-However, if the three infield members of the player's team are defeated, the player will lose the match.
+To win each match, the player must defeat the three infield members of the rival team, but if the three infield members of the player's team are defeated, the player will lose the match.

-Like in the arcade version, the player starts off in a match against another rival American team and then proceed to face against seven international teams.
+Like in the arcade version, the player starts off in a match against another rival American team and then proceed to face against seven international teams: England, India, Iceland, China, Kenya and Japan.
 The eighth match is against Team USSR.
 If the player loses at least one of their members during the match with USSR, the game will end after USSR is defeated.
 If all three infield members are still alive, an additional match set in Team USSR's home court will be held against Team Shadow, a clone of Team USA whose members will be arranged in the same positions as the player's.

 The home courts of Team Iceland's and Team Kenya's are different from those of the other teams.
 Iceland's court is a slippery field of ice, whereas Kenya's court is a swampland that makes it hard to run.